Removal of Aquatic Growth (O&M)

 Congressional Districts: 3, 4, 5, 6, 7, 8, 9, 10, 11, 17, 18, 19, 20, 25

-This project is conducted on a continual basis throughout the fiscal year maintaining navigation in designated federal navigation channels and projects.
+FY 2022 funds will be used for commonly performed O&M work.
+This project is conducted on a continual basis throughout the fiscal year maintaining navigation in designated Federal navigation channels and projects.
 An average 16,500 acres of invasive, exotic vegetation is controlled each year.